 The well-known edition of "STAT" informed about new discoveries of American researchers in the field of hearing.
 It turns out that too intense sounds like those that are heard at concerts of rock performers or in workshops are capable of causing hard-to-detect damage to the human hearing organ.

-Due to the fact that the usual ways to quickly determine the health of the hearing aid can not catch such pathology, the hearing can worsen even more, and already irreversibly.
-Such people after a while start to feel a constant noise in the ears and do not perceive conversational speech in a noisy environment.
+Due to the fact that the usual ways of quickly determining the health of the hearing aid can not catch such pathology, the hearing can worsen even more, and already irreversibly.
+Such people after a while start to feel constant noise in the ears and do not perceive conversational speech in a noisy environment.

 American researcher Charles Lieberman (Harvard) was so tightly engaged in this problem and dared to designate it as "hidden hearing loss".
 For a more complete understanding of pathology, the mechanism of perception of sounds in the human ear should be refreshed in memory.
 We all have the basic organ of hearing - Corti's organ.
 It is represented by so-called hair cells.
 Their "cilia" oscillate from the incoming sound wave, thus transforming it into an electrical neural signal.
 By nerve fibers, signals tend to the brain, and we perceive the world through sounds.